 There are two basic types of head/main terms and long-tail keywords.
 Head terms are usually one or three words that are generally searched more frequently.
 This makes them generally more competitive and in many cases harder to rank for.
-Terms like goalkeeper camp, image comparison software, news, article, news article, blogging are examples of some head terms.
-Long-Tail keywords are generally phrases containing three or more words.
-They can be easier to rank for but not as often searched at the head terms.
-An example of a long-tail keyword would be; “How do you call shotgun to ride in a car?” or “what are the rules for calling shotgun?”
+Terms like goalkeeper camp, image comparison software, science, soccer, news article, blogging are examples of some head terms.
+Long-tail keyword phrases are generally phrases containing three or more words.
+They can be easier to rank for but not as often searched as the head terms.
+An example of a long-tail keyword phrase would be; “How do you call shotgun to ride in a car?” or “what are the rules for calling shotgun?”

 Let’s look at an example.
 Which of the following do you think is harder to rank for?